Table of Contents

 Car charging is the slowest option, but using your 12V socket can give your solar generator a boost when you’re on the go.

 EV Charging Stations

-This is a relatively new addition to portable solar generators; currently, only EcoFlow’s DELTA Pro has this function.
+This is a relatively new addition to portable solar generators, and currently, only EcoFlow’s DELTA Pro has this function.
 With tens of thousands of available stations located around the USA, and 150 thousand in Europe, DELTA Pro can recharge using an EV charger in less than 2 hours.

-If you’re only planning to charge a laptop, mobile, and a drone, you might only need a handful of ports.
-You’ll need something larger if you’re powering a whole family’s gear and high-wattage appliances.
+If you’re only planning to charge a laptop, mobile, and drone, then you might only need a handful of ports.
+If you’re powering all the family’s gear and high-wattage appliances, you’ll need something larger.

 Weight and size are essential factors to consider when you’re camping.
-You have a finite amount of storage space in your car or RV, and once you’ve packed your essential camping equipment, there’s not much room for extras.
-You also need to be realistic about the size and weight of a portable power station, especially if you want enough watt-hours to illuminate Algonquin Park.
+You have a finite amount of storage space in your car or RV, and once you’ve packed your basic camping equipment, there’s not a whole lot of room for extras.
+You also need to be realistic about the size and weight of a portable power station, especially if you want enough watt-hours to illuminate Yellowstone.